medius/utm_form/README.md

 When someone submits the form, all the extra information is also sent along with the email address.

 You'll need to make sure that your form can accept these values.
 If it is a Mailchimp form, configure it to accept these fields.
-Same for ConstantContact, CampaignMonitor, Hubspot or any other service.
+Same for ConstantContact, CampaignMonitor, Hubspot, ActiveCampaign or any other service.

 ## Customize your forms
 If you would like to customize how fields get added to your form, following options are available: